AllwineDesigns/stl_cmd/README.md

 These are ideas for future commands that may make it into the stl_cmd suite.

+### stl_area

+Calculate the surface area of STL files (could be used for price or print time approximations)

+### stl_volume

+Calculate the volume of STL files (could used for price or print time approximations)

 ### stl_layout

 Layout a number of stl files on the Z = 0 plane, possibly even attempting to find the flattest side to place each file on.

 ### stl_zero or stl_center

 Centers the STL file, with options to put the bottom of the model on the Z = 0 plane.

 ### stl_segments

 Extrude a circle or sweep a sphere along a piecewise linear curve.

 ### stl_bezier

 Extrude a circle or sweep a sphere along a Bezier curve (would probably approximate the Bezier with some number of linear segments and use the same algorithm as stl_segments).

 ### stl_decimate

 Simplify an STL file while preserving its shape.

 ### stl_twist

 Deform an STL file by twisting it.

 ### stl_bend

 Deform an STL file by bending it.

 ### stl_noise

 Deform an STL file by displacing vertices using noise.

 Teaching
 --------